Do Thyroid Supplements Help Thyroid Patients Feel Better?

 Zinc is found at the thyroid hormone receptor site (8) on this enzyme as well.

-And we know from studies (9) that even minor zinc deficiency leads to decreased T3 levels and even changes to the TSH.
+And we know from studies (9) that even minor zinc deficiency leads to decreased T3 levels and even changes in the TSH.

 Zinc, just like selenium, is another nutrient that thyroid patients are commonly deficient in.